choulab/lab-website/content/handbook/_index.md

     weight: 1
 ---

 Our lab is committed to scientific excellence, creativity, and an inclusive environment for all its members.
-Now that you're part of this lab, I hope you will proudly uphold this tradition of excellence as we embark on this scientific journey together.
+Now that you're part of this lab, we hope you will proudly uphold these values as we embark on this scientific journey together.

-This handbook will primarily teach you how to organize your ideas, experiments, and projects in the lab, as well as things like how to order reagents.
+This handbook will primarily teach you how to get things done in the lab, as well as how to organize your ideas, experiments, and projects as a researcher.
 For a more general guide on starting graduate school in IBBME, consult the departmental handbook ([link to PDF](https://ibbme.utoronto.ca/wp-content/uploads/Current_Students/2018-19-Graduate-Handbook.pdf)).<br><br>

 ## First Steps